jjsequeira/DatabricksIntegration/README.md

 databricksInstance: "https://adb-6234138917436195.15.azuredatabricks.net"  # Databricks Workspace URL
 $accessGroups = "Databricks-Group-Test"  # Azure AD Group name
 $scimToken = "keyvault-secret-URL"      # URL to the Key Vault secret containing the Databricks PAT

+databricksInstance: Set this to the URL of the Databricks workspace (e.g., "https://adb-6234138917436195.15.azuredatabricks.net").
+$accessGroups: The Azure AD group whose members you want to add to Databricks.
+$scimToken: The URL pointing to the Key Vault secret that contains the generated Personal Access Token.
+Step 3: Script Execution
+The script is set up to run automatically or can be manually triggered as needed.

+3.1 Automatic Execution
+The script can be scheduled to run XX times per day.
+You can adjust the schedule based on your organization's requirements.
+3.2 Manual Trigger
+The script can also be manually triggered whenever required to add users from the specified Azure AD group to Databricks.
+Important Information
+Script Scheduling and Manual Trigger:

+The script is set up to run XX times per day by default.
+This schedule can be adjusted to meet your organization's needs.
+Alternatively, the script can be manually triggered at any time, allowing you to add users based on the AD group(s) without waiting for the scheduled execution.
+User Addition Only:

+This process only adds users to the Databricks workspace based on their membership in the provided Azure AD group(s).
+This is not a synchronization process, meaning that users who are removed from the Azure AD group will not be automatically removed from Databricks.
+Any cleanup or removal of users from Databricks must be done manually.
+Conclusion
+This integration allows you to automate the addition of users from Azure AD groups to Databricks.
+By following this guide, you can securely manage access using Personal Access Tokens (PAT) stored in Azure Key Vault.
+The script can be scheduled to run automatically or manually as needed for provisioning users.

+For additional assistance or questions, please refer to your internal Databricks or Azure AD administrators.